bazzle/satoshi-power/README.md

 ## Roadmap

-### Phase 1 ✅ – Satoshi to smallest unit conversion
+### Phase 1 ✅ Satoshi to smallest unit conversion & data snapshots

 #### Data

 1. Pulls BTC/various fiat currency exchange rates from [external API](https://www.blockchain.com/explorer/api/exchange_rates_api)
 2. Saves the data into iterable array of objects, adding new values, removing ones that aren't needed.
+3. Automated snapshots once a week, github action to fetch exchange rates.
+Saves into a json.
+4. Undecided exactly what I'll do with this data, after a number of weeks.

 #### UI

 * Present percentages on the homepage index view of all currencies smallest units / satoshi
 * Skull icons to show if the unit is "killed" or the value of one sat has exceeded that unit.
 If smallest unit killed, one skull, if main unit killed two skulls.

-### Phase 2 ✅ – Historical data

-#### Data

-* Automated snapshots once a week, github action to fetch exchange rates.
-Saves into a json.
-* Undecided exactly what I'll do with this data, after a number of weeks.

-### Phase 3 ✅ – Dedicated page for each currency and conversion & conversion tool
+### Phase 2 ✅ Dedicated page for each currency and conversion & conversion tool

 #### UI